-These consolidated financial statements have been prepared on a historical cost basis, except for measurement of investments at fair value through income statement and at fair value through other comprehensive income, using the accrual basis of accounting and the going concern concept.
-Further, employees' end of service benefits are measured at the present value of future obligations using the Projected Unit Credit Method.
+These consolidated financial statements have been prepared on a historical cost basis, except for measurement at fair value of derivatives, investments at fair value through income statement and at fair value through other comprehensive income, using the accrual basis of accounting and the going concern concept.
+Further, employees' end of service benefits are measured at present value of future obligations using the Projected Unit Credit Method.